-A wholesale data center and a web hosting provider can be similar and completely different at the same time.
-It essentially comes down to what your business is hoping to achieve with a hosting or colocation solution.
+A wholesale data center and a web hosting provider can simultaneously be similar and completely different.
+It essentially comes down to what your business hopes to achieve with a hosting or colocation solution.

 What is a Wholesale Data Center?

-Data centers at a wholesale level offer colocation styled outsourcing but with significantly more space than a typical colocation provider would offer.
-Further, wholesale colocation is offered on a commodity basis—which makes it cheaper on a unit basis when compared to retail colocation.
+Data centers at a wholesale level offer colocation-styled outsourcing but with significantly more space than a typical colocation provider would offer.
+Further, wholesale colocation is offered on a commodity basis, making it cheaper on a unit basis than retail colocation.

-Unlike traditional colocation options, the lessees are completely responsible for the management and maintenance of their IT resources.
+Unlike traditional colocation options, the lessees are completely responsible for managing and maintaining their IT resources.
 It is different as equipment such as servers is not shared with other businesses.

 As a result, this solution is ideal for large enterprises that need massive IT infrastructure.
-It is also highly suitable for businesses that need to control their core processes while remaining autonomous.
+It is also highly suitable for businesses that must control their core processes while remaining autonomous.

 What’s Web Hosting?

-Web hosting, on the other hand, offers hosting solutions for both individual and business websites; this requires a server system that’s able to host and support a website.
+On the other hand, web hosting offers hosting solutions for individual and business websites; this requires a server system that can host and support a website.

-It is like an internet hosting service that enables individuals, businesses, and large enterprises to make their site accessible on the World Wide Web.
+It is like an internet hosting service that enables individuals, businesses, and large enterprises to make their sites accessible on the World Wide Web.

 There are three basic components to any website currently online:

 This does not even come close to the needs catered to by wholesale colocation providers.
-However, it sort of falls into the domain of retail colocation where server space is rented but maintained by the service provider.
+However, it falls into the domain of retail colocation, where server space is rented but maintained by the service provider.

 The Bottom Line